ajbarbati/Meet-The-Team/README.md

-# Welcome This is My Quiz for SKYCATCHFIRE
+# Welcome Meet the Team Web Site that was done for a coding quiz.

 ## I built this site using React